North Coast 500: 29+ Things to Know Before You Go

 25. Bed and Breakfasts are Just Lovely!

-I know it might seem a strange way of holidaying but staying in a local’s house and having a breakfast chit chat in the morning is really really lovely.
+I know it might seem a strange way of holidaying but staying in a local’s house and having a breakfast chit chat in the morning is lovely.

 Cooked Breakfast River Bothy Cafe in Berriedale North Coast 500 Scotland_